 - Continuous Compliance

-Sensitive patient data will be at risk unless the healthcare industry is willing to take preventive steps at the inherent vulnerabilities of traditional network security systems.
+Sensitive patient data will be at risk unless the healthcare industry is willing to take preventive steps to address the inherent vulnerabilities of traditional network security systems.

 Cigniti has a Healthcare and Life Sciences Software Testing Center of Excellence (TCoE) and a specific Hospital Application Test Approach that helps our clients gain immense business value in Healthcare and Life Sciences software testing, automation, mobile applications testing, Connected Health IoT, and Regulatory Testing.

 Need help?
-Talk to our healthcare test experts to build the right security strategy for your organization.
+Talk to our healthcare testing experts to build the right security strategy for your organization.